 When someone in the family is addicted to drugs or alcohol, it can cause stress, violence and neglect.
-Children living with parents who drink excessively tell us it make them feel confused and alone.
-Our project workers are there when they need to talk.
+It can make children feel confused and alone.
+We are there when they need to talk.
 We work with families to understand problem behaviours and make sure addiction doesn't get in the way of a good childhood.

 What is substance misuse?

 Many adults drink alcohol or take drugs without any problems.
 However, when parents are in the grip of an addiction or a problem habit, they can't provide proper care for their children.
 Home becomes a stressful place to be.
 A young person may run away or they feel like they have to look after their addicted parent.

 Often the child won't tell anyone because they don't want to get mum or dad in trouble.
 Without a trusted adult to turn to, they are in danger of developing mental health issues or being manipulated into gangs.

 how many hospital admissions were there for substance misuse?

 children aged between 10 and 17 are estimated to be living with one or two alcohol-dependent parents in the UK

 young people affected by substance misuse accessed our services in 2019

 Every child should have the care and support they need when affected by substance addiction.
 Our services are run by inspirational and motivated people who can help them.